ChickenKyiv/awesome-git-article/courses/d-pull-requests-course/slides/github/5-review/reviewing-changes-in-pull-requests.md

 ---
-id: s3review10
+id: s3review0000
-title: Submitting your review
-sidebar_label: Submitting your review
+title: Reviewing changes in pull requests - topics
+sidebar_label: Reviewing changes in pull requests - topics
 ---

-Reviewing changes in pull requests

 After a pull request has been opened, you can review and discuss the set of proposed changes.